Formal Rulemaking on Proposed MMPA Waiver and Hunt Regulations Governing Gray Whale Hunts by the Makah Tribe

 The second opportunity was a 12-day period beginning on June 28, 2019, when the ALJ announced the final agenda for the agency hearing and identified a new issue of fact pertaining to the current Unusual Mortality Event (UME) for ENP gray whales.
 That announcement invited other parties to notify NOAA Fisheries if they were interested in participating in the proceedings on this new issue of fact, however none did so.
 We have posted information regarding the 2019 UME along the West Coast.

-The next opportunity will be announced at the hearing in November.
-The ALJ will set a deadline for interested persons to submit written comments on the proposed waiver and regulations, including proposed findings and conclusions and written arguments or briefs.
-You do not have to participate as a party in order to submit comments at this stage.
-Written submissions must be based on the record and should cite relevant pages of the hearing transcript.
+The next opportunity was a 45-day comment period announced on January 29, 2020.
+During that period any interested persons may submit written comments on the proposed waiver and regulations, including proposed findings and conclusions and written arguments or briefs.
+Written submissions must be based on the record and should cite relevant pages of the hearing transcript (available at the U.S. Coast Guard ALJ’s Electronic Reading Room and the Federal e-Rulemaking Portal for this action).

-Finally, the ALJ will issue a recommended decision following the hearing.
+Finally, the ALJ will issue a recommended decision following the hearing and 45-day comment period.
 NOAA Fisheries will publish a notice in the Federal Register announcing the recommended decision, beginning a 20-day public comment period where anyone may submit written comments on the recommended decision.

 Ex Parte Communications